jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Kong-API-Security-Perspectives-2025.md

 77% say there’s a significant risk that AI models such as LLMs may introduce security vulnerabilities when integrated into their API ecosystem.
 As AI usage increases within organizations, it will be crucial to block external AI-enhanced attacks and properly govern and secure AI-generated traffic resulting from new initiatives.
 To mitigate these risks, IT leaders report implementing AI-specific security policies, adopting an AI gateway, and enhancing monitoring and anomaly detection for AI traffic.
 An AI gateway is a central place to manage AI consumption that can be used to accelerate adoption of AI without compromising on observability, security, and governance.
-![Chart showing how organizations plan to mitigate risks related to AI] Implementing
+![List of ways organizations plan to mitigate risks related to AI.
+Implementing AI-specific security policies is the most common, followed by adopting an AI gateway]
+Implementing
 AI-specific
 security